svaarala/duktape/doc/testcases.rst

 (like ``TEST_SAFE_CALL()`` and ``TEST_PCALL()``) to minimize duplication in test case code.

-Expected output is defined as for Ecmascript test cases.
-There is currently no metadata.
+Expected output and metadata is defined as for Ecmascript test cases.

 Example::